 New cookies policy - you'll only see this message once This website uses 'cookies' to give you the best, most relevant experience.
 Using this website means you're happy with this.
 You can find out more about the cookies used by clicking this link

-Good for ‘banter and booze’ – and more besides – Boyds is staking its claim as a serious contender at the bottom of Trafalgar Square.
-What was once the old imperial Hotel Victoria has been
+Good for “banter and booze” – and more besides – Boyds is staking its claim as a serious contender at the bottom of Trafalgar Square.
+What was once the imperial Hotel Victoria has been

-sympathetically restored to its former glory, making the opulent, marble-clad brasserie a rather grand setting for meals set beneath glittering chandeliers.
-Artisan ‘British tapas’ and fish and
+sympathetically restored to its former glory, making the opulent, marble-clad brasserie a rather grand setting for meals beneath sculpted ceilings and glittering chandeliers.
+Artisan ‘British

-chips have both gone down well, but the all-purpose menu aims to please, roaming through burgers, omelettes, pasta and other international standbys as well as offering flashier ideas such as
+tapas’ regularly hit the target, but the all-purpose menu aims to please, roaming through burgers, wild mushroom risotto and char-grilled rib-eye, as well offering flashier ideas such as seared

 scallops with pork belly and apple sauce or slow-cooked ham hock with a duck egg, French beans, radish and watercress.
 On busy nights, the place feels “achingly trendy” as eager staff oversee the

 show and a happy crowd convenes in the adjoining bar.
 Pre-theatre menus do their job “efficiently”, and Boyds now offers a modern take on afternoon tea every day.